glotzerlab/hoomd-rs/doc/src/mc-tutorial/custom-random-walk.md

 ### Define the `Circle` Type

-First, you need to define a type that describes the boundary.
+First,define a type that describes the boundary.
 In this case, the boundary is a `Circle` that has a radius:
 ```rust,ignore
 {{#include ../../../examples/mc-tutorial/custom-random-walk.rs:boundary_struct}}
 ```